 The Opryland Hotel Nashville competes with other hotels throughout the United States and abroad, including many hotels operated by companies with greater financial, marketing, and human resources than the Company.
 Principal factors affecting competition within the convention/resort hotel industry include the hotel's reputation, quality of facilities, location and convenience of access, price, and entertainment.
 The hotel business is management and marketing intensive.
 The Opryland Hotel Nashville competes with other hotels throughout the United States for high quality management and marketing personnel.
-Although Opryland Hotel Nashville has historically enjoyed a relatively low rate of turnover among its managerial and marketing personnel, there can be no assurance that it will continue to be able to attract and retain employees with the requisite managerial and marketing skills.
-The hotel also competes with other employers for non-managerial employees in the Middle Tennessee labor market, which recently has had a low level of unemployment.
-The low unemployment rate makes it difficult to attract qualified non-managerial employees and has been a substantial factor in the high turnover rate among those employees.
+Although Opryland Hotel Nashville has historically enjoyed a relatively low rate of turnover among its managerial and marketing personnel, there can be no assurance that it will continue to be able to attract and retain employees with other employers for non-managerial employees in the Middle Tennessee labor market, which recently has had a low level of unemployment.
+The low unemployment rate makes it difficult to attract qualified non-managerial employees.